-Day 9: Saturday 20 October, Trani - Canosa - Castel del Monte - Bari
+Day 8: Saturday 19 October, Trani - Canosa di Puglia - Castel del Monte - Trani

 - Canosa Cathedral & Tomb of Bohemond

-- Dauni Hypogea, Canosa
+- Dauni Hypogeum, Canosa

 - Frederick II's Castle, Castel del Monte

+- Trani Cathedral & castle (exterior)

 Today we visit Canosa and its Cathedral of San Sabino (founded 7th-8th century).
 The cathedral was built by the Lombards in the 7th-8th centuries, and underwent extensive restoration following an earthquake in 1851.
 Situated near the right transept is the fascinating Mausoleum of Bohemond, Prince of Antioch (1054-1111), who was one of the leaders of the First Crusade.
 This little building, which shows remarkable similarities to buildings of antiquity, is surmounted by a polygonal drum topped by a hemispherical dome.